MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-overview.md

 Once an extension is installed, it can be found under the value of the `$AZURE_EXTENSION_DIR` shell variable.
 If this variable is unset, by default the value is `$HOME/.azure/cliextensions` on
 Linux and macOS, and `%USERPROFILE%\.azure\cliextensions` on Windows.

-## Updating extensions
+## Update extensions

-Extensions can only be updated by name, using [az extension update](https://docs.microsoft.com/en-us/cli/azure/extension?view=azure-cli-latest#az_extension_update).
+If an extension was installed by name, it can be updated using [az extension update](https://docs.microsoft.com/en-us/cli/azure/extension?view=azure-cli-latest#az-extension-update).

 ```azurecli
 az extension update --name <extension-name>
 ```

+Otherwise, an extension can be updated from source by following the [Install extensions](#install-extensions) instructions.

-If an extension name cannot be resolved by the CLI for whatever reason, reinstall the extension to update it.
-There is also the possibility that the extension was moved out of preview and became a built-in command for the CLI.
-In that case, update the CLI and uninstall the extension.
+If an extension name cannot be resolved by the CLI, uninstall it and attempt to reinstall.
+There's also the possibility that the extension was moved out of preview and became a built-in command for the CLI.
+Try updating the CLI as described in [Install the Azure CLI 2.0](install-azure-cli.md) and see if the extension's commands were added.

-## Uninstalling extensions
+## Uninstall extensions

-If you no longer need an extension, it can be removed with [az extension remove](https://docs.microsoft.com/en-us/cli/azure/extension?view=azure-cli-latest#az_extension_remove).
+If you no longer need an extension, it can be removed with [az extension remove](https://docs.microsoft.com/en-us/cli/azure/extension?view=azure-cli-latest#az-extension-remove).

 ```azurecli
 az extension remove --name <extension-name>